tomito26/pizzaro-pizza/README.md

 # Pizzaro
-This project is about  pizza business.The project mainly focused on its interactiveness and layout.
+This project is about  pizza business.The project mainly focused on the interactiveness of the webpage and layout.

 ![screenshot](screenshot.png)